buildfoundation/mainframer/README.md

 remote_build.machine={BUILD_MACHINE_NAME}
 ```

+That'll be passed to `ssh` as parameter, `user@machine` or `machine` or `ip` will be ok.

 Now you can test the build.

   ```
+  $ cd your_project
-  $ bash remote_build.sh ./gradlew assembleDebug
+  $ bash mainframer.sh ./gradlew assembleDebug
   ```

+// Pro user will notice that actually we allow execute any command on remote machine during the "build".

-# Android Studio Configuration
+# Android Studio Configuration to build and run APK

 1. `Run` → `Edit Configuration` → `+`.
-* Create the desired configuration as you would for local execution.
+* Select "Android App".
-  * Name: use something meaningful, like `*-remote-build`.
+  * Name: something meaningful, like `*-remote-build`.
-* Remove `Gradle-aware Make` from `Before Launch` section.
+* Remove `Gradle-aware Make` from `Before Launch` section (ha!).
 * Create step in `Before Launch` section for `Run External Tool`.
   * Name: use something meaningful, like `remote assembleDebug`.
   * Program: `bash`.
-  * Parameters: `remote_build.sh ./gradlew :app:assembleDebug` or any Gradle/etc command you want.
+  * Parameters: `mainframer.sh ./gradlew :app:assembleDebug` or any Gradle/etc command you want.
   * Working directory: `$ProjectFileDir$`.

+Note: local Gradle sync is required sometimes because this is how Android Studio determines resulting `apk` name even though we'll build it on a remote machine.

 # Android Studio Configuration for JUnit tests